Skip to content

 The Trust Collapse

-Government trust sits at 22%.
-Media trust hit 28%.
-Church membership fell below 50% for the first time in 80 years.
+You already feel the gap between what these institutions charge and what they deliver.
+Government trust at 22%.
+Media trust at a record-low 28%.
+Church membership below 50% for the first time in 80 years.
 136 newspapers close per year.
-This is not a crisis of belief — it is six sectors hitting the same wall at the same time, and the wall has a name.
+This is not a crisis of belief — it is six sectors hitting the same wall at the same time, and you already know its name.

 March 30, 20265 min